tianyin/configuration-management-papers/README.md

-# A Reading List of Configuration Management for Cloud Systems
+# A Reading List of Configuration Management

 ## Introduction